Does Juvederm Really Work?

-The Jurvederm filler is made up of hyaluronic acid which is said to be found naturally in the skin, and is eventually completely absorbed by the body.
+The Jurvederm filler is made up of hyaluronic acid which is said to be found naturally in the skin and is eventually completely absorbed by the body.
 This means you need to keep repeating the procedure periodically to maintain the desired effect.
-The length of time between required visits depends on the person but they suggest anywhere from every 6-12months some as long as 2 years.
+The length of time between required visits depends on the person, but they suggest anywhere from every six to twelve months; sometimes even as long as two years.

-Each juvederm syringe costs $700 + tax total was $749 as i only required 1.
+Each Juvederm syringe costs $700 + tax; my total was $749 as I only required one syringe.

-I was really nervous going in for the consultation for a few reasons:
+I was really nervous about going in for the consultation for a few reasons:

 He put my mind at ease by letting me know that if there were any side effects or I did not like the finished product, he would be able to dissolve the Juvederm substance immediately and everything would go back to the way it was.

-The procedure itself was really quite quick and in fact only took approximately 10 minutes for the nasolabial lines (laugh lines).
+The procedure itself was really quite quick and, in fact, only took approximately ten minutes for the nasolabial lines (laugh lines).

 To give the Juvederm Gel time to set correctly I was advised:

-- Not to expose my face to heat.
-For example: sun, sauna, tanning beds etc
+- not to expose my face to heat (sun, sauna, tanning beds, etc.)

 When I looked into the mirror and could see an immediate result.
 The lines were less noticeable but not completely gone.
 The doctor said it would continue to reduce the look of the lines as the serum sets and it will continue to promote the collagen growth.

 I could see little red dots when the needles were inserted, my skin was red on and around the area, and there was slight swelling.